RyderGreystorm/simple_shell/README.md

 ## Coding Style
-This code is written with strong adherance to the 'betty linter' from Holberton COding School which is a linter for checking C codes.
+This code is written with strong adherance to the 'betty linter' from Holberton Coding School which is a linter for checking C codes.
 There is no framework in use.
 This code is written in pure C languege using some C libraries.